itsnotdapro/TheGameCollector/README.md

 ```

-Or through the file menu in the top corner as seen here:
+Or through the file menu in the top corner as seen here (if started through the console, i.e. `java -jar GameCollector.jar`):
 ![File menu](docs/RunConsoleExample.png)
+If the application is not run throught the console, this button will not function

 ---